-NWB Bank will be subject to increasing sustainability regulations, such as Regulation (EU) 2020/852 (partially) (the 'EU Taxonomy Regulation') that from 1 January 2022 establishes an EU taxonomy framework by setting out the conditions that an economic activity has to meet in order to qualify as environmentally sustainable.
+NWB Bank currently is, and will increasingly be, subject to increasing sustainability regulations, such as Regulation (EU) 2020/852 (partially) (the 'EU Taxonomy Regulation') that from 1 January 2022 establishes an EU taxonomy framework by setting out the conditions that an economic activity has to meet in order to qualify as environmentally sustainable.
 Furthermore, DNB and the ECB have published guidance with regard to management of climate risks, which credit institutions such as the Issuer are expected to incorporate in their risk management framework.
 As NWB Bank will have to implement these regulations and expects to have to implement more sustainability-related regulations, this will give rise to additional compliance costs and expenses.